shaikhriyaz434/iflix_coding_challenge/README.md

-**I already did solve the problem and this approarch is rejected so i am looking for better solution.** please read `submission.md` for more details
+## I already did solve the problem and this approarch is rejected so i am looking for better solution.
+ please read `submission.md` for more details

-**Please read through this entire file before starting the test.**
+## Please read through this entire file before starting the test
 At iflix, we give our users free access through Partner networks - mobile or broadband, and we call these Offers.
 It's up to the partner how many months of free sweet sweet iflix each person gets.
 This assignment is focussed around solving a simplified version of that logic.

-## Inputs
+ Inputs

 We've provided you two three different inputs into your solution.
 These are located within the `/data` path.
 You will need to use all of them: